 Dosh adds: “Passion isn’t the only thing you should be showing instead of telling.
 Don’t tell the reader you’re proficient with social media platforms like Twitter and Facebook.
 Anyone can say that.
 Tell about the internship where you created content for the company’s Facebook page and they gained 300 new followers during your tenure.
 Every time you use an adjective, be sure you’re giving a concrete example to go along with it.”

-Prior to joining ESPN, Kirsti Dosh was a practising attorney and a sports business analyst for SportsMoney on Forbes.com, Comcast Sports Southeast, and The Pulse Network.
+This article was written by Kirsti Dosh, an attorney who became the first sports business reporter for ESPN and more recently sports business analyst for SportsMoney on Forbes.com, Comcast Sports Southeast, and The Pulse Network.
 She is also a frequent guest lecturer in both undergraduate and graduate programs in sports management., you can find out more from Kirsti here.

 Global Sports: the world’s leading specialist careers platform for the international sports industry